JohanTiniusSkjelberg/anysphere-greener/README.md

 # anysphere-dark-greener
-Anysphere theme for VS Code changed so that the light blue color is changed to a dark green.
+Modified Anysphere theme for VS Code to replace light blue with dark green.